Labernator/Mordheim/CZ - Laber Mini Kampagne/Snits Warlitter - Stefan.md

 Even though Snit deeply regretted it, it wasn't possible for him to bring any of the famous Skryre heavy war-machinery all the way to Mordheim.
 No Doomwheel (because of all the narrow streets), no Jezzails (because they were too heavy for such a long trip) not even a Warpfire Thrower (because even he was not mad enough to sleep near such a thing).*

 **Snit Rustfang**
-Chief Engineer: 2x Dagger (70 GC)
+Chief Engineer: 2x Dagger (70 GC), Spell: Warp Lightning

 **Zrat Redeye**
-Warlock Engineer: 2x Dagger (47 GC)
+Warlock Engineer: 2x Dagger (47 GC), Spell: Warp Lightning

 **Skuok**
 Apprentice: 2x Dagger (22 GC)